satshree/inventory-management/README.md

 3. Run 'python manage.py migrate' to migrate database.
 (Only for first time.)
 4. Run 'python manage.py createsuperuser' to create a super user.
 (If there is no super user.)
 5. Run 'python manage.py runserver' to run the app.

+DEBUG is set to 'False'.
+Create 'local_settings.py' where 'settings.py' is.
+Copy everything from 'sample_local_settings.py' and override DEBUG = True if needed.

 ### Authors ###